Skip to main content

 Biographical / Historical

 Henry Pope Anderson was born on December 14, 1927, in Mexia, Texas, to Oscar Alban Anderson and Ethel Pope.
-After a freshman year at Pomona College, Anderson enlisted in the Army, serving at Fort Lewis, Washington, at the end of World War II.
+After a freshman year at Pomona College, Anderson enlisted in the U.S. Army, serving at Fort Lewis, Washington, at the end of World War II.
 During this period he became aware of racial discrimination through the segregation of African American enlistees.
 When he returned to Pomona College he became involved in the Student Federalists, an organization pushing for a federal world government.
 Upon graduating in 1949, Anderson entered a graduate program at the University of Hawaii where he completed a thesis on the world government movement.

 In 1954 Anderson became a teaching associate at U.C.
 Berkeley for Dr. Edward Rogers who was designing a course called “Medical Sociology,” to examine how attitudes affect health.
 Anderson began a second graduate program in the School of Public Health.

 For his thesis, Anderson decided to study Mexican farm workers and their attitudes toward traditional folk medicine versus the western-style medical practices they encountered in the United States.
-When his VISA request to do research in Mexico was denied, U.C.
+When his visa request to do research in Mexico was denied, U.C.
 Berkeley Professor Paul Taylor, husband of photographer Dorothea Lange, informed him of the Bracero Program.

 Anderson shifted his focus to braceros in California.
 With a grant from the National Institutes of Health, Anderson hired Louis Tagaban as a bilingual interviewer.
-His goal was to interview 2,500 braceros as they came through the Welcome Center in El Centro, Calif.
+His goal was to interview 2,500 braceros as they came through the Reception Center in El Centro, Calif.

 Anderson discovered that governmental oversight for the Bracero Program was nonexistent.
 The program disempowered braceros while giving corporate farmers power to fend off local labor organizing efforts.
-In 1958 Anderson wrote up his impressions of the program at the behest of the American Friends Service Committee, who deciding their stand on P.L.
+In 1958 Anderson wrote up his impressions of the program at the behest of the American Friends Service Committee (AFSC), who were deciding their stand on P.L.
 78. The eight-page document, titled "Social Justice and Foreign Contract Labor: A Statement of Opinion and Conscience," highlighted the problems and its abuse of braceros.
 Without his approval, the AFSC sent the statement to their mailing list, which included directors of the U.S. Dept. of Labor and California’s Dept. of Employment, who managed the program and who became angered by Anderson’s document.
-This event set into motion complaints that reached the Chancellor of the University of California system who shut down Anderson’s research and instructed him to either leave the university or re-write his thesis and remove several controversial chapters.
+This event set into motion complaints that reached Clark Kerr, the Chancellor of the University of California system, who shut down Anderson’s research and instructed him to either leave the university or re-write his thesis and remove several controversial chapters.
 Anderson choose to submit what he called a “sanitized” version in order to complete his graduate degree.

-In 1958 Anderson moved his family to Stockton, Calif.
-Where he became the director of research for the Agricultural Workers Organizing Committee (AWOC), a farm worker organizing effort funded by the AFL-CIO.
+In 1958 Anderson moved his family to Stockton, Calif. where he became the Director of Research for the Agricultural Workers Organizing Committee (AWOC), a farm worker organizing effort funded by the AFL-CIO.
 He wrote numerous research newsletters, testified at public hearings, coordinated surveys of agricultural workers, and collected extensive research files relating to farm workers and agriculture-related issues.

 From 1968 to 1974, Anderson also served as a research assistant on two committees examining agricultural pesticide use.
 The Community Study on Pesticides was followed by the Task Group on Occupational Exposure to Pesticides, which was charged with making recommendations to the Federal Working Group on Pest Management, especially in regard to re-entry periods after a field was sprayed with pesticides.
 Anderson threatened to quit the latter when he felt the focus of the group had shifted from worker safety toward the hardship felt by growers who had to keep their workers out of fields.

 Anderson authored many books, pamphlets and essays over his lifetime.
-He had a regular 15-minute commentary on KPFA in the 1960s on farm labor issues, academic freedom and other social issues.
+He had a regular 15-minute radio commentary on KPFA in the 1960s on farm labor issues, academic freedom and other social issues.
 Politicized by his early research of the Bracero Program and the events that happened at U.C.
 Berkeley, Anderson became a life-long supporter of farm workers and their organizing efforts.

 Anderson died on October 24, 2016, in Oakland, California.